-Valuation: we made \$9.7 billion of adjustments with a net effect of decreasing shareholder value by \$4.1 billion.
+Valuation: we made \$7.7 billion of adjustments with a net effect of decreasing shareholder value by \$2.0 billion.
 The largest adjustment to shareholder value was \$3.2 billion in preferred capital.
-This adjustment represents 11% of Airbnb's expected valuation.
+This adjustment represents 11% of Airbnb's valuation at the midpoint of its IPO price range.
 See all adjustments to Airbnb's valuation here.

-This article originally published on November 25, 2020.
+This article originally published on December 3, 2020.